Skip to content

 Deployment: Docker vs. systemd โ€‹

-The memory pipeline scripts (session_snapshot, auto_digest, auto_dream, memory_sync) run identically regardless of deployment method.
+The memory pipeline scripts (auto_digest, auto_dream, memory_sync) run identically regardless of deployment method.
 Only the process manager differs:

 Docker (recommended)systemd